-An alias representative of the greatest book in all of literature, coincidentally homonymous with rapid-fire weaponry, carries lofty expectations and growing anticipation.
-Yet, this Midwest-born rapper’s aim is not to leave people in awe of his knowledge and delivery but to give the words of eternal life—66 books, 2 clips and 1 Canon.
+An alias representative of the greatest book in all of literature and reminiscent of rapid-fire weaponry carries lofty expectations and growing anticipation.
+Yet, this Midwest-born rapper’s aim is not to leave people in awe of his knowledge and delivery but to offer words of life.

-Canon recently joined Reflection Music Group and now lives in Atlanta where he is preparing a full-length free album to be released this year.
-His desire is to contribute truth to culture while being true to who he is as an artist and a young person that is also influenced by culture.
-Canon wants his music and his life to inspire others to repent and trust in Christ, but also encourage believers to “be you in light of a biblical worldview.”
+Now calling Atlanta home, Canon’s desire is to contribute truth to culture while being true to who he is as an artist and a young person that is also influenced by culture.
+He hopes his music and his life inspires others to look to Christ but also encourage believers to “be you in light of a biblical worldview.”